-Dumb Things Managers Do and Common Sense Solutions
+Dumb Things Managers Do With Common Sense Solutions

 Common Sense Behaviors That Managers Can Exhibit Instead

 Want to know five dumb things that managers do that could be avoided with the use of a little common sense?
-We looked at ten mistakes managers make managing people earlier.
+Earlier, ten mistakes managers make managing people were reviewed.
 These behaviors and approaches have common sense solutions, too.
 Here are five dumb things managers do and the recommended actions they need to take instead.

 Take Credit for the Project or an Employee’s Idea or Plan